DEMNUni: the Sunyaev-Zel'dovich effect in the presence of massive neutrinos and dynamical dark energy: Analysis of the tSZ effect

 For the analysis of the one-dimensional pixel distribution of the tSZ effect we choose to work with $\log (y)$ rather than $y$ itself, as the ensemble of values spans different orders of magnitude, approximately from $10^{-9}$ to $10^{-4}$.
 Before working in logarithmic scale every null pixel in the map was removed: these are associated to a lack of contribution in the region by haloes, implying that the line of sight associated to the pixel is not within a distance of $4 R_{200}$ from the centre of any structure, and are present in our mock maps due to the absence of a modelling for the diffuse gas.
 These $y=0$ pixels amount to around $3\%$ to $10 \%$ of the map, depending on the chosen simulation.
 The resulting $\log (y)$ distributions can be fitted with a skewed Gaussian~\cite{azzaliniSkew}:

-where $\mu$ and $\sigma$ represent the standard Gaussian mean and variance, while $\alpha$ is the parameter quantifying the skewness.
-The results of the fitting for $\alpha$ and $\sigma$ are listed in Table~\ref{pdfTable}, while in Figure~\ref{pdfFit} we compare the actual distributions to the best-fitting curves in the $\Lambda$ cosmological models.
+where $\mu$ and $\sigma$ represent the standard Gaussian parameters, while $\alpha$ quantifies the skewness.
+The results of the fitting for $\alpha$ and $\sigma$ are listed in Table~\ref{pdfTable}, while in Figure~\ref{pdfFit} we compare the actual distributions to the best-fitting curves, in the $\Lambda$ cosmological models.
 In all cases an increase in neutrino mass, with fixed dark energy EoS, leads to larger values both for $\sigma$ and $\alpha$.
-The latter, in particular, is always positive, meaning that the distribution favours values larger than the one corresponding to the peak, and its increment with greater $M_\nu$ can be explained in the following way: more massive neutrinos lead to a downward shift in the HMF, coupling this with a fixed mass cut favours the presence of greater $y$ as they are derived from more massive haloes.
+The latter, in particular, is always positive, meaning that the distribution favours values larger than the one corresponding to the peak.
+We ascribe the behaviour of $\alpha$ with respect to $M_\nu$ to the fact that the bulk of the distribution, which results from an integral over the whole mass range considered, is highly affected by the HMF damping.
+On the other hand, the highest values of $y$ depend only on a small number of massive systems whose temperature and density are only slightly reduced by the increase of $M_\nu$, thus resulting in an increased skewness of the distribution.

 We then look more in detail at the mean $ \log (y)$ (shown in Figure~\ref{meanLogyPlot}) and its trend when varying $M_\nu$.
 As expected, for a fixed dark energy EoS, an increase in neutrino mass translates to a decrement in the mean logarithmic value.
 What is more interesting is that this trend is mostly linear and so it can be fitted as